krbnite/krbnite.github.io/_posts/2019-03-19-Cookiecutter-Data-Science.md

 tags: data-science python easi
 ---

-Way back when circa 2012 I was heavily into R and got introduced to ProjectTemplate, which was a package that allowed you to start off each new data science project in a similar way -- with a similar directory structure.
-I found it very useful.
-Again, when digging a bit into single page apps, I was introduced to this idea of maintaing a level of homogeneity in the file/folder structure across projects.
-For my Python-oriented data science/engineering projects at WWE, I kind of came up with my own ideas on how each project should be structured...which changed over time as I worked on many distinct, but related projects.
+Way back when circa 2012 I was heavily into R and got introduced to [ProjectTemplate](http://projecttemplate.net/getting_started.html), which is an R package that allows you to begin data science projects in a similar way -- with a similar directory structure.
+It was very useful, and navigating projects became intuitive.
+Again, when digging a bit into single-page web apps, I was introduced to this idea of maintaining a level of homogeneity in the file/folder structure across projects.
+And from my limited forays into Django and Flask, I know a similar philosophy is adopted.
+But what about various data engineering and data science projects primarily developed in Python.
+For my Python-oriented projects at WWE, I kind of came up with my own ideas on how each project should be structured...but this changed over time as I worked on many distinct, but related projects.
+Part of this leaks into the concept of how Git repos should be organized (subtrees? submodules?) for similar projects, but in this post
+I'll stick with just deciding on a good project structure.

-In my new role, I came into a team that uses `cookiecutter`.
+In my new role, I came into a team that uses `cookiecutter`, which is similar to ProjectTemplate.
 Basically, you can create any kind of cookiecutter template you want, or use a pre-existing one!
 The point is choose a structure that you and your team will use again and again.
 This will ultimately help you and your team to build an intuition for any and all projects going on -- no more time wasted on trying to figure out the structure of an teammate's